 He also worked as Orbiter Ground Support Equipment (GSE), including Orbiter Handling Equipment (OHE), Engineer for six years.
 He led the implementation of ultrasonic preload measurements on some Space Shuttle critical joints such as Orbiter to ET umbilical disconnect bolts, Orbiter to Boeing 747 attachment bolts and Orbiter vertical tail forward attachment bolts.
 He helped in resolution of issues of Orbiter GSE such as the Orbiter mate/demate slings, jacks, tow bars, and orbiter transporter.
 He designed Orbiter towing lines at NASA KSC.

 Since 2004, he has been working as lead NDE engineer at NASA JSC.
 Since the end of SSP, he has been supporting the International Space Station (ISS) program, Orion MPCV Program, and Commercial Cargo & Crew Program (CCCP).
 He co-chairs the NASA Orion MPCV NDE Working Group.
 He authored or coauthored many NDE papers and reports, some of which have been cited in other research papers and patents.
-He has two patents in infrared thermography.
+He has three patents in infrared thermography.